NIH-NCPI/anvil_dbt_project/README.md

-# Anvil dbt project
+# dbt_pipeline
-Contains the dbt pipelines for all AnVIL studies.
+The base dbt pipeline.
+Can be used as a template for the creation of organization specific dbt projects.
+This repo contains test data and can be used for onboarding and discovery purposes.

 ## Procedure
 **REMINDER:** Before any commit!
 Make sure the the .gitignore files are set up properly before making any commits!
 They should already be set up and no edits needed, but verify this!